 -

-- The first time you are using Cloud Shell you need to create a storage account for Cloud Shell.
-It is used to persist files.
+- The first time you use Cloud Shell, you need to create a storage account.

 - Verify subscription where the AKS cluster should reside: